DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-arista-ethertype-headers-with-gopacket.markdown

-After some experimentation, while this provided decoding of the timestamp data, it prevented further processing of the packets, resulting in the IP layer being inaccessible.
-This was complicated due to our now invalid Ethernet header.
+After some experimentation, while this provided decoding of the timestamp data, it prevented further processing of the packets, resulting in the IP layer being inaccessible; this was complicated due to our now invalid Ethernet header.

 A simple solution of extending the built-in [EthernetType](https://godoc.org/github.com/google/gopacket/layers#EthernetType)